Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 • Hepatitis

-• Opportunistic infections
+• Other opportunistic infections

-Sometimes children who are not receiving treatment have repeated episodes of bacterial infections, such as a middle ear infection (otitis media), sinusitis, bacteria in the blood (bacteremia), or pneumonia.
-About one third of children with untreated HIV infection develop lung inflammation (lymphoid interstitial pneumonitis), with cough and difficulty breathing.
-A variety of other symptoms and complications can appear as the child's immune system deteriorates.
+Sometimes older children who have not received ART have repeated episodes of bacterial infections, such as a middle ear infection (otitis media), sinusitis, bacteria in the blood (bacteremia), or pneumonia.
+Some children with untreated HIV infection develop lung inflammation (lymphoid interstitial pneumonia).

-Anemia (a low red blood cell count) is common if HIV infection is not treated and causes children to become weak and tire easily.
-About 20% of untreated children develop heart problems, such as rapid or irregular heartbeat, or heart failure.
+Anemia (a low red blood cell count) is common if HIV infection is not treated.
+It causes children to become weak and tire easily.

-Untreated children also commonly develop inflammation of the liver (hepatitis) or inflammation of the kidneys (nephritis).
-Cancers are uncommon in children with AIDS, but non-Hodgkin lymphoma and lymphomas of the brain may occur somewhat more often than in uninfected children.
-Kaposi sarcoma, an AIDS-related cancer that affects the skin and internal organs, is common among adults infected with HIV but is very rare in children infected with HIV.
+Cancers are uncommon in children with advanced HIV infection, but non-Hodgkin lymphoma and lymphomas of the brain occur more often than in uninfected children.
+Kaposi sarcoma is very rare in children infected with HIV.

-Children with HIV infection treated with antiretroviral medications
+Children with HIV infection treated with ART

-Although ART clearly lessens the effects of brain and spinal cord disorders, there seems to be an increased rate of behavioral, developmental, and cognitive problems in treated children infected with HIV.
-It is unclear whether these problems are caused by HIV infection itself, the medications used to treat HIV, or other biologic, psychologic, and social factors that are common among children with HIV infection.
+Although ART clearly lessens the effects of HIV infection on the brain and nervous system, there seems to be an increased rate of behavioral, developmental, and cognitive problems in children with HIV infection who are treated with ART during critical periods of growth and development.
+It is unclear whether these problems are caused by HIV infection itself, the medications used to treat HIV, or other biologic, psychological, and social factors that are common among children with HIV infection.

-Diagnosis of HIV Infection in Children
+Diagnosis of HIV Infection in Children and Adolescents

 • For children after birth, blood tests

-• After diagnosis, frequent monitoring
+• For children after diagnosis, frequent monitoring with blood tests

-Pregnant women
+Pregnant people

-The diagnosis of HIV infection in children begins with the identification of HIV infection in pregnant women through routine prenatal screening of blood.
+The diagnosis of HIV infection in children begins with the identification of HIV infection in pregnant people through routine prenatal screening of blood.
 Women should be tested for HIV infection early in pregnancy and again in the third trimester to detect newly acquired HIV infection.

 Rapid tests for HIV using blood or saliva can be done while women are in labor and delivery units at the hospital.
 These tests can provide results in minutes to hours.

-Newborns and all children under 18 months of age
+All children under 18 months of age

 So, to definitively diagnose HIV infection in children under 18 months of age, special blood tests called nucleic acid tests (NATs) are done.
 The diagnosis of HIV infection is confirmed if the NATs detect genetic material from HIV (DNA or RNA) in the child's blood.